cheater/Commander-16-Ideas/README.md

-If you are a user who would like to voice their support for *using or emulating some specific vintage chip*, or would like to *request a specific functionality*, please find an existing issue and upvote that.
+If you are a user who would like to voice their support for *using or emulating some specific vintage chip*, or would like to *request a specific functionality*, please find an existing [issue][issues] and upvote that.
 Don't comment if you just want to show support, upvote only!
 You upvote by clicking on the "smiley face" with a plus in the upper right corner of the issue, and selecting the thumbs up emoji.
 Don't use the thumbs down emoji, no one needs to be negative here, if you think something is amiss then please report it to the mods.
-If you can't see the issue for the specific thing, please search the issues first, and if you haven't found one, *only then add a new one*.
+If you can't see the issue for the specific thing, please search the issues first, and if you haven't found one that exists already, *only then add a new one*.
 Make sure to add the label "enhancement", and if you'd like to suggest a chip, please use the label "chip suggestion" as well.

 Thanks!